 The persons carrying out the internal audit function do not assume any responsibility for any other (key) function.
-The Audit Department has periodic consultations with the supervisors (DNB and AFM) to discuss the risk assessment, findings and audit plan.
+The Audit Department has periodic consultations with the supervisors (DNB and AFM) and to discuss the risk assessment, findings and audit plan.
 The department also takes the initiative to organise a 'tripartite consultation' with DNB and the independent external auditor at least once a year.
-In 2023 no tripartite consultation was held for a.s.r. health supplementary.
+In 2023 no tripartite consultation was held for a.s.r. health basic.

 The Audit Department sets up a multi-year audit plan based upon an extensive risk assessment.
-The Audit Department's risk assessment is performed in close consultation with the independent external auditor.
-The audit plan is approved by the SB of a.s.r. health supplementary and the a.s.r.
+The Audit Department's risk assessment is performed in consultation with the independent external auditor.
+The audit plan is approved by the a.s.r.
 Audit and Risk Committee.
 At least once a year, the audit plan is evaluated and any changes to the plan must be approved by the a.s.r.
 Audit and Risk Committee.